AustinAres2007/DeveloperJoe/Instructions.md

     ==Paste the OpenAI API Key in `dependencies/api-keys.key` on line 2==, under the Discord API Key.
     Congratulations, the hard part is over.
 The following steps are not essential, but recommended for customisation purposes.

+* Congratulations, you have finished the instillation.
+Click the footnote at the end of this sentence for instructions to run the bot. [^nm] Click the footnote at the end of this sentence for insturctions of how to run the bot for advanced users. [^op]

 ## Optional